-MINORITIES IN THE U.S.

-(Formerly SOC 208, Race and Ethnicity in the U.S.)
+Minorities in the U.S.

-This course examines ethnicity in the transformation of America.
-The course focuses on cultures of diverse ethnic groupings, patterns of identity, discrimination due to economic forces, issues of assimilation, ethnic contributions to a multicultural democracy.
+(Formerly SOC 208, Race and Ethnicity in the U.S.) This course examines ethnicity in the transformation of America.
+The course focuses on cultures of diverse ethnic groupings, patterns of identity, discrimination due to economic forces, issues of assimilation, ethnic contributions to a multicultural democracy and other democracies.
+SOC120 Group Dynamics